DanHodges/TheologicalDictionary/Augustine.md

 # Augustine
-Definition of Augustine coming soon.
+The definition of Augustine is coming soon!